-Nexsan Technologies Ltd., has upped the ante in the content-addressed storage CAS market with a box that provides native encryption on top of traditional CAS features like single instance storage, scheduled
+Nexsan Technologies Ltd., has upped the ante in the content-addressed storage CAS market with a box that provides native encryption on top of traditional CAS features like single instance storage, scheduled deletions and writes to off-site media.

 The product, called Assureon, is the result of Nexsan's acquisition of software startup EverTrust in March.
 EverTrust provided the security and CAS software for the product while Nexsan provided the RAID storage hardware and firmware.